Alpha2663/B12-A5-Emergency-Hotline/readme.md

 1----- getElementById - single element by ID.
        getElementsByClassName - live collection by class.

-       querySelector - first match, querySelectorAll → static list using CSS selectors.
+       querySelector - first match.
+       querySelectorAll → static list using CSS selectors.

 2-----Use document.createElement(), set content/attributes, then insert with appendChild(),   append(), prepend(), or insertBefore().

 3-----Events start at the target element and bubble up through its ancestors.